MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/attributes/isValid.md

 **Description**: `true` if the column value is valid; `false` otherwise.

 The validity logic uses the properties of the [Dataverse column](../../../../data-platform/entity-attribute-metadata.md#column-types).
-Each type of column may have properties that limit valid values.
+Each type of column might have properties that limit valid values.

-For example, a **Whole Number** column uses the [IntegerAttributeMetadata class](/dotnet/api/microsoft.xrm.sdk.metadata.integerattributemetadata) which provides the [MaxValue](/dotnet/api/microsoft.xrm.sdk.metadata.integerattributemetadata.maxvalue) and [MinValue](/dotnet/api/microsoft.xrm.sdk.metadata.integerattributemetadata.minvalue) properties.
+For example, a **Whole Number** column uses the [IntegerAttributeMetadata class](/dotnet/api/microsoft.xrm.sdk.metadata.integerattributemetadata) that provides the [MaxValue](/dotnet/api/microsoft.xrm.sdk.metadata.integerattributemetadata.maxvalue) and [MinValue](/dotnet/api/microsoft.xrm.sdk.metadata.integerattributemetadata.minvalue) properties.
 These properties are editable in the column definition in [Power Apps](https://make.powerapps.com) designer as **Maximum value** and **Minimum value** respectively.

-If a Whole Number column has **Maximum value** of 0 and **Minimum value** of 100, the `isValid` function will return `false` when the current unsaved value on the form is 1000 and `true` whenever the current value falls between 0 and 100.
+If a Whole Number column has **Maximum value** of 0 and **Minimum value** of 100, the `isValid` function returns `false` when the current unsaved value on the form is 1000 and `true` whenever the current value falls between 0 and 100.

 [!INCLUDE[footer-include](../../../../../includes/footer-banner.md)]